Helen Jernegan

 Helen Jernegan (September 8, 1839 – February 26, 1934) was an American woman and wife of a whaler.
 She began her career as a teacher in 1859 and then married a whaling captain.
-As he missed his wife, he sent for her to join him and she met him in Honolulu, at that time, within the Sandwich Islands.
+As he missed his wife, he sent for her to join him and she met him in Honolulu, Kingdom of Hawai'i.
 The two sailed back to New Bedford aboard the Oriole arriving in 1866.
 Two years later, she went aboard ship with her husband and children, and lived in Honolulu and aboard his ship the Roman until 1871.
 She sailed twice around Cape Horn and was possibly the first white woman on Tahuata in the Marquesas Islands.
 After a mutiny on their second voyage, she returned to live on Martha's Vineyard.
-One of the accounts was written by her young daughter Laura Jernegan Spear.
+One of the accounts was written by her young daughter, Laura Jernegan Spear.

 Early life

 Hellen Meriah Clark was born on September 8, 1839, in Gorham, Cumberland County, Maine, to Eveline D. (née McLellan) and Aaron Clark.
 She was raised in Maine until the age of twelve, when she began living with her mother's sister, Charlotte (née McLellan) Coffin and her family to Edgartown, Massachusetts, on Martha's Vineyard.
 She attended school on the island and worked as a teacher after her graduation at North Primary School, starting in 1859.
 In 1861, she met the ship captain Jared Jernegan, a widower with a son, Aylmer, who had been born in 1854.
 Though Jared was fifteen years older than she, they married that June in Maine.